 The American Academy of Dermatology says that the results from needling are gradual, with the full results expected within nine months.
 As your skin heals, you might see some bruising and redness.
 Most people need three to six treatments total.

 OTC creams offer more affordable wrinkle treatment options.
 Retinol is among one of the more studied ingredients because of its claimed ability to break down the free radicals that can lead to wrinkles.
-One study published in the Archives of Dermatology reported significant results in patients with fine lines and wrinkles who used retinol treatments of 0.4 percent.
+One study published in the reported significant results in patients with fine lines and wrinkles who used retinol treatments of 0.4 percent.
 Participants used retinol lotion three times per week for six months.

 Vitamin C, peptides, and hydroxy acids are also used to treat wrinkles.
 The downside to OTC creams is that they can take months to work, and you won’t get permanent results.
 Side effects can include redness, rashes, and burning.